dogle-scottlogic/big-data/cassandra-vs-mariadb/README.md

 Settings.setIntSetting("ORDER_CACHE_SIZE", 5000);
 ```

-##### Thread Pool Re-initilization
+##### Thread Pool Re-initialization
-When processing events using the combo storer the thread pool is shutdown at the end of each run in order to ensure that all threads have execeuted before exiting the program.
+When processing events using the combo storer the thread pool is shutdown at the end of each run in order to ensure that all threads have executed before exiting the program.
 If running the same combo storer twice (as in the above example) then ensure that
 ```java
 comboStorer.reinitThreadPool();
 ```